 Disclosure: This post may contain affiliate links, meaning I get a commission if you decide to make a purchase through my links, at no cost to you.
 Please read my disclosure for more info.

-2. Paint on a layer of Americana Decor Chalky finish paint in Yesteryear.
+2. Paint on a layer of Americana Decor Chalky finish paint in Yesteryear or your color of choice.

-4. Paint your top coat of Americana Decor Everlasting.
+4. Paint your top coat of Americana Decor Everlasting or a Warm white in any brand.
 You can apply this with a brush or sponge it on.
 I used a brush this time.
 Be careful and not go back over it when wet, you will lift spots as the crackle medium starts to work right away.
 Brushing takes a bit of practice but is not hard so go ahead and give that a try if you like.

 The crackling appears as the paint dries.